-White Black Hispanic White Black Hispanic
+2/ White Black Hispanic White Black Hispanic

 Year men men men women women women

 1970 100% 69.0% n.a.
 58.7% 48.2% n.a.

 1975 100 74.3 72.1% 57.5 55.4 49.3%

 1990 100 73.1 66.3 69.4 62.5 54.3

 2000 100 78.2 63.4 72.2 64.6 52.8

 2013 100 75.1 67.2 78 64 54

-However, despite superficial appearances, the data on pay gaps don't approximate an additive account (Greenman & Xie, 2008; Misra & Murray-Close, 2014).
-Specifically, the gender pay gap is larger between white men and white women than it is between men and women of other groups, and the racial pay gap is larger among men than it is among women.
-When it comes to wages, white men benefit more from male privilege than do men of color, and they benefit more from white privilege than do white women, evidently in large part because white couples remain more likely to adopt patriarchal gender roles, such that white married mothers in comparatively advantaged socioeconomic circumstances work outside the home less than nonwhite married women (e.g., Parrott, 2014).
+Table 1.
+Wage Gap by Race and Gender in the United States from 1970 to 2013 such that white married mothers in comparatively advantaged socioeconomic circumstances work outside the home less than nonwhite married women (e.g., Parrott 2014).
 In this case, the socioeconomic advantages for members of multiple privileged groups (e.g., white men) are more than the sum of the advantages that male privilege confers on men of color and that white privilege confers on white women.
 Nawyn and Gjokaj refer to this as a magnifying effect of privilege, such that "one privileged status magnifies the positive economic outcomes of other privilege statuses" (2014: 86).
 Ultimately, Greenman and Xie conclude that, "among U.S. workers, there is no such thing as a pure 'gender effect' or 'race effect' when it comes to earnings.
-The two must be considered simultaneously" (Greenman & Xie, 2008: 20).
+The two must be considered simultaneously" (Greenman & Xie 2008: 20).
 Such claims about the necessity of analyzing categories like race and gender simultaneously are paradigmatic of intersectionality (more specifically, they are paradigmatic of quantitative intersectional social science).

 In a further range of contexts, the disadvantages facing members of multiple oppressed groups are qualitatively different-of a different character altogether-from those faced by members of just one oppressed group.
 For example, consider Crenshaw's (1991: 1245-1250) discussion of the unique wrongs suffered by undocumented women in the United States who face domestic violence.
 Undocumented women are deterred from reporting domestic violence to the police, for fear of deportation from the very authorities from whom they might seek help.
-Undocumented women have also faced additional structural barriers in seeking other forms of assistance, including, e.g. shelter regulations that required women to speak English in order to participate in talk therapies (Crenshaw, 1991: 1262-1265).
+Undocumented women have also faced additional structural barriers in seeking other forms of assistance, including, for example, shelter regulations that required women to speak English in order to participate in talk therapies (Crenshaw 1991: 1262-1265).
 Such oppressive conditions are specific to the social locations of these women and are, in certain important respects, different in kind from the conditions of both undocumented men and documented women.
-In these and other cases, the failure to adopt an intersectional approach leads to the political, empirical, and even social-cognitive erasure or "invisibility" of the experiences and injustices faced by members of multiple disadvantaged groups (Purdie-Vaughns & Eibach, 2008; Schug, Alt, Lu, Gosin, & Fay, 2017; Sesko & Biernat, 2010).
+In these and other cases, the failure to adopt an intersectional approach leads to the political, empirical, and even social-cognitive erasure or "invisibility" of the experiences and injustices faced by members of multiple disadvantaged groups (Purdie-Vaughns & Eibach 2008; Schug, Alt, Lu, Gosin, & Fay 2017; Sesko & Biernat 2010).